alisong779/golden-recipes-2/README.md

 # Golden Recipes

-Golden Recipes is my Ruby on Rails Portfolio project for Flatiron School.
-This is a MVC application using CRUD and RESTful conventions.
+Golden Recipes Two is my Ruby on Rails Portfolio with Javascript project for Flatiron School.
+This is an MVC application using CRUD actions and RESTful URLs.

 # Installation:

-* Ruby version 5.2
+* Ruby on Rails version 5.2

-* Clone the github repository: git clone github.com/alisong779/golden_recipes
+* In your Terminal - Clone the github repository: git clone github.com/alisong779/golden-recipes-2

-* CD into the directory: cd golden_recipes
+* CD into the directory: cd golden-recipes-2

 * Run bundle install to update gem dependancies (gems used: devise, bootstrap, nested_form_fields and omniauth for guthub)